SimonDanisch/Bonito.jl/docs/src/extending.md

 open!(connection::MyConnection) = (connection.isopen = true)

 function setup_connection(session::Session{MyConnection})
-    # If you need to do something like start an HTTP server, you can do it here, synchronously.
+    # If you need to do something specific for this new session, you can do it here.

     return js"""
     // TODO: create a connection